fredhur/CircularQueueBuffer/README.md

 SimpleBuffer supports two Constructors.

-1. In this case, data is not enqueued to buffer when construction time.
+1. In this case, data is not enqueued to buffer during construction time.
 ```cpp
 SimpleBuffer()
 	{